Northern Cyprus citizenship: Practical difficulties

-As a Northern Cyprus passport is not recognised by most national governments (much like the republic itself), naturalised citizens have to resort to Turkish or other nations' passports in order to travel internationally.
+As a Turkish Republic of Northern Cyprus passport is not recognised by most national governments (much like the republic itself), naturalised citizens have to resort to Turkish or other nations' passports in order to travel internationally.
 Many Turkish Cypriots who are born in Cyprus with parents who can trace their Cypriot and legal residence before the partition applied for and received a Cypriot passport from the recognised Republic of Cyprus.
 That said, some individuals, particularly children, have had difficulties in accessing Republic of Cyprus citizenship.
 In 2021, Turkish Cypriot officials were stripped of their ROC passports.
-Any citizen of Northern Cyprus is entitled to citizenship of Turkey and to receive a Turkish passport.
+Any citizen of the Turkish Republic of Northern Cyprus is entitled to citizenship of Türkiye (formerly Turkey prior to June 2022) and to receive a Turkish passport.

 Recent policy changes

 In 2005, after an increase in both crime and unemployment, the previously unrestricted immigration policy for Turkish migrants was tightened.
 In the wake of this new policy, a number of Turkish migrants have been deported and immigration procedures have changed to allow Northern Cyprus to better screen migrant applicants.
-Turkey itself regards policy change as a heavy-handed reaction, thus causing the first major area of disagreement between Northern Cyprus and Turkey.
+Türkiye (formerly known as Turkey) itself regards policy change as a heavy-handed reaction, thus causing the first major area of disagreement between the Turkish Republic of Northern Cyprus and Türkiye (known as Turkey prior to 2022).